MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/customize-the-certificate-template.md

 11. Please visit [**Microsoft Community Training Help desk**](https://go.microsoft.com/fwlink/?linkid=2104630) to log a support ticket if you wish to edit the templates of previously issued certificates.

+> [!TIP]
+> We recommend using separate templates for Course and Learning Path when using custom certificates.

 ## Customize Certificate Text

 The above default certificate text HTML can be customized to alter the text, existing data fields and including custom profile fields.
 The default certificate text on the platform is as follows,